mixmesh/player/README.md

 configuration directive in Obscrete's configuration files as seen in ./obscrete/etc/*.conf.

-It is possible to start many players on a single Erlang node from a single configuration file but this is only meaningful in simulation scenarios.
+It is possible to start many players on a single Erlang node, i.e. you start several player_sup supervisors.
+This is what the simulator application does.

 ## Files